-The Agreements, hammered out by Indian tribes, ranchers, government agencies, the owner of the dams (PacifiCorp) and environmental groups have been waiting for Congress to act since 2010.
-What is at stake is the largest river restoration project in our nation’s history, an unprecedented removal of four hydroelectric dams, and a blueprint for how opponents in a major western water dispute can overcome their differences and find common ground.
-The local communities of the Klamath Basin have done the hard work of painstaking negotiations and compromise to come up with the agreements.
-In the end Congress has failed the Klamath basin and its communities.
+The Agreements, hammered out by Indian tribes, ranchers, government agencies, the owner of the dams (PacifiCorp) and environmental groups had been waiting for Congress to act since 2010.
+What was at stake was the largest river restoration project in our nation’s history, an unprecedented removal of four hydroelectric dams, and a blueprint for how opponents in a major western water dispute can overcome their differences and find common ground.

-In the Winter 2015 issue of the Current, guest writer Frank Eldredge looks back on how the Klamath Agreements were developed and how a broad diversity of stakeholders came together to ease tensions and solve problems around one of the West’s most contentious water issues.
+In our Winter 2015 issue of the Current, guest writer Frank Eldredge looked back on how the Klamath Agreements were developed and how a broad diversity of stakeholders came together to ease tensions and solve problems around one of the West’s most contentious water issues.

 Recover Klamath River salmonid populations by removing 4 dams on the Klamath River (Iron Gate, Copco 1, Copco 2, and JC Boyle) and opening up fish passage to over 250 miles of potential spawning and rearing habitat.